Buying A Cheap Guitar

 Although they are small, these guitars, typified by the Taylor Baby, can sound great and they are the most practical as you can take them on planes or on holiday trips.
 As they have a very short scale length, tuning can be more difficult.

 It's really easy nowadays to find reviews of any guitar type, so do some research.
-Acoustic Guitar magazine also produces very reliable reviews.
+Youtube is now the first port of call for this.
+Acoustic Guitar magazine also produces very reliable reviews, except they are not really ever critical.

 My other hub on buying a guitar might help, though this one is more directed towards acoustic guitars.